For More Information Contact:

 (216) 201-2000 ext.
 1327

-The Cuyahoga County Board of Health has been the administering agency of Teen Pregnancy Prevention Programs since 1997.
+The Cuyahoga County Board of Health has administered Teen Pregnancy Prevention Programs since 1997.
 In partnership with school districts and community-based agencies, the initiative focuses on providing comprehensive, evidence-based sexual health education to youth throughout Cuyahoga County.

-“216Teens“ is the Cuyahoga County Board of Health’s program to prevent teen pregnancy and the spread of STDs among youth throughout our county.
-216Teens is designed to educate and motivate teenagers (14 to 19 year olds) about safer sexual behaviors and to increase their use of trusted local health services and resources.
+“216Teens“ is the Cuyahoga County Board of Health’s campaign to prevent teen pregnancy and the spread of STDs among youth throughout our county.
+216Teens is designed to educate and motivate teenagers to delay sex, learn about safer sexual behaviors and to increase their use of trusted local health services and resources.
 Funding for this project and campaign was made possible by the U.S. Department of Health and Human Services’ Office of Adolescent Health.

 We are committed to treating everyone with compassion and integrity and providing information that will benefit all teens, regardless of race, ethnicity, gender, sexual orientation, economic circumstances, religion or faith.
 We strive to be fair, respectful and nonjudgmental in everything we do.

 Our vision is for Cuyahoga County teenagers to understand their physical and emotional development and empower them to delay sexual initiation.
 We also want to inform them about the risks, motivate them to prevent unplanned pregnancies and sexually transmitted diseases, and encourage them to seek reproductive health services.

 Our mission is to educate, inform and motivate teens in our communities to delay sexual initiation, practice safer sexual behaviors and to seek preventative reproductive health care.